 - Most useful on hardware that is likely to be lost or stolen (e.g., laptops and USB drives), but can be enabled on desktops as well.

 - A key recovery process is available for managed computers in the WIN domain in the event of a lost password.

 - The whole disk can be decrypted with the assistance of a local IT administrator.

 - Users who are not in the WIN domain must save their password and key in a safe place, such as LastPass.

 - Encryption does not protect a machine against malware.

 Mac OS X 10.9 or later

-Note: Read Encryption at MIT to learn about the options and recommendations.
-If you are unsure whether you should be using whole disk encryption for compliance with data security regulations, contact IS&T.
+Note: Visit Encryption at MIT to learn about options and recommendations.
+Contact IS&T if you are unsure whether you should be using whole disk encryption for compliance with data security regulations.

 Note: PGP is no longer being offered on the software grid.
 Support is being phased out and will discontinue at the end of 2016.